hfiel/hfiel.github.io/wiki/network/edgerouter_cloudflare_dyndns.md

 ## Asumptioms and clarifications

-Your internet interface (i.e., the one with your changing public IP address) is eth0.
+   -  Your internet interface (i.e., the one with your changing public IP address) is eth0.
-NOTE: If your ISP provides your service through a VLAN, it may be something like eth0.10.
+    - NOTE: If your ISP provides your service through a VLAN, it may be something like eth0.10.
 Please verify in the dashboard which interface name you need.
-Your Cloudflare subdomain is example.domain.com
+   - Your Cloudflare subdomain is example.domain.com
-Your Cloudflare zone is domain.com
+   - Your Cloudflare zone is domain.com
-Your Cloudflare username is myuser@cloudflare.com
+   - Your Cloudflare username is myuser@cloudflare.com
+   - Your Cloudflare Global API KEY is 1234567abcdefg1234567
-The name we will define for the service in the router is "custom-cloudflare" You know how to connect to your router by SSH
+   - The name we will define for the service in the router is "custom-cloudflare"
+   - You know how to connect to your router by SSH

 ## Commands for CLI (SSH)